ic-labs/django-icekit/docs/contributing/conduct.rst

 it in the spirit in which it’s intended - a guide to make it easier to enrich all of us and the technical communities in which we participate.

-This code of conduct applies to all public spaces managed by the Interaction Consortium (IC).
+This code of conduct applies to all public spaces managed by |the IC|_.
 This includes chat rooms, the mailing lists, the issue tracker, IC events, and any other forums created by the project team which the community uses for communication.
 In addition, violations of this code outside these spaces may affect a person’s